Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

-Using the [LUMI-O credentials management service,](auth-lumidata-eu.md) you can also generate configuration for different object storage clients like shell, boto3, rlcone, s3cmd and aws.
+Using the [LUMI-O credentials management service,](auth-lumidata-eu.md) you can also generate configuration for different object storage clients like shell, boto3, rclone, s3cmd and aws.
 This is useful for using LUMI-O from somewhere else than LUMI, where the `lumio-conf` command is not available (The tool can be downloaded from the [LUMI-O repository][lumi-o-tools], but we only officially support the tool on LUMI)